What To Do About Pensions In A Divorce

 If you’re not married or in a civil partnership, there’s no legal entitlement to a share of the other person’s pension.

 People often feel overwhelmed thinking about pensions.
 They can seem complicated and not very relevant to the immediate questions about where everyone will live and how the bills will be paid.
 However, pensions can be valuable assets.
-Watch this short film to see why you need to include your pensions when you divide money and property as part of a divorce, and what steps you should take.
+Watch this short film to see why you need to include your pensions when you divide money as part of a divorce.
+It also explains some of the steps to take.

 We’d suggest that if you have pensions then downloading this Advicenow Guide is a really good place to start.
-Whilst it’s a lengthy document, it’s written in plain English and we’ll refer to some of the key parts of it below.
+Whilst it’s a lengthy document, we’ll refer to some of the key parts of it below.

 Gathering information

 The first step is to find out what your pensions are worth.
-This can take some time and pension providers may take a number of weeks or even months to provide the information which enables you to value your pensions.
+Pension providers may take weeks or even months to provide the information which enables you to value your pensions.
 It’s therefore really important that you request information about your pensions as soon as possible.

 You will need to obtain a Cash Equivalent Value for any pensions you have.
-It’s important when requesting this information that you make it clear it is being requested in the context of divorce.
-The easiest way to obtain accurate and thorough information about your pension is to ask each pension provider to complete a Form P which you can find here.
+When requesting this information, clearly state it’s needed in the context of divorce.
+The easiest way to obtain accurate information is to ask each pension provider to complete a Form P.

 Don’t forget to gather information about your State Pension which is also a valuable asset.
-You can obtain valuations by requesting a statement from the pension service using the BR20 and BR19 forms or using the online checker.
+You can obtain valuations using the BR20 and BR19 forms or using the online checker.

 Do you need expert help?

-You will have to decide whether you need to obtain some expert help from a Pension on Divorce Expert (often referred to as a PODE) to give you a more accurate picture of the pensions in your case.
+You’ll have to decide whether you need expert help from a Pension on Divorce Expert (PODE) to give you a more accurate picture.
 You can read more about this in the Advicenow Guide from p29 onwards.

-There are certain circumstances when the cash equivalent valuations don’t give a true value of your pensions, for example with defined benefit pensions.
+There are certain circumstances when the cash equivalent valuations don’t give a true value of your pensions.
 As a general rule of thumb, if the cash equivalent valuations for all your and your ex’s pensions add up to more than £100,000, you should get expert help.
 This is particularly important if any are defined benefit pensions.

-Obviously there will be costs involved in obtaining this advice and you will need to decide whether the costs of doing this are something you are willing to incur.
-But it’s important to note that if you don’t have accurate information then you may not reach an agreement that’s fair and won’t be able to revisit it in the future.
-The costs vary depending on the individual expert, how complicated your situation is and how many questions you ask the expert.
+There will be costs involved in obtaining this advice.
+But it’s important to note that if you don’t have accurate information then you may not reach an agreement that’s fair.
+In these circumstances, you won’t be able to revisit it in the future.
+The costs vary depending on the expert, how complicated your situation is and how many questions you ask.
 As a rough guide, costs generally range from £1,500-£2,500 for an expert report.
 Usually one expert is asked to provide a report to both of you, so the costs will be shared between you.

 You can find out details of PODEs who will be able to assist you by visiting the Resolution website.

-Some PODEs will only work for you if you go via a solicitor who will help you to prepare a letter of instruction, explaining what the report needs to cover.
 It’s really important that you are clear what advice you are asking the PODE for.
-We’ve included a specimen letter of instruction to a PODE that was produced as part of the Pension Advisory Group’s Guide to the Treatment of Pensions on Divorce report here.
+Here’s a specimen letter of instruction to a PODE that was produced as part of the Pension Advisory Group’s Guide to the Treatment of Pensions on Divorce report here.

-If you don’t get the letter of instruction right it can end up being a very lengthy and costly process to put things right later down the line.
+If you don’t get the letter of instruction right it can end up being a very lengthy and costly process to put things right later.
 We’d therefore suggest speaking to a solicitor to take some independent legal advice before instructing a PODE.
 A solicitor will also be able to give you recommendations about which PODE to use.

 Working out your options